ryanwmichaud/ryanwmichaud/README.md

-Hi, my name is Ryan Michaud - here's what I'm excited about right now
+Hi, my name is Ryan Michaud
-- I'm currently learning digital signal processing and machine learning
-- I'm currently working on some projects relating to banjo playing optimization
-- You can reach me at ryanwilliammichaud@gmail.com

 <!---
 ryanwmichaud/ryanwmichaud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.